ALLM4ADD: Unlocking the Capabilities of Audio Large Language Models for Audio Deepfake Detection: Abstract

 \section{Abstract}

 Audio deepfake detection (ADD) has grown increasingly important due to the rise of high-fidelity audio generative models and their potential for misuse.
 Given that audio large language models (ALLMs) have made significant progress in various audio processing tasks, a heuristic question arises: \textit{Can ALLMs be leveraged to solve ADD?}.
-In this paper, we first conduct a comprehensive zero-shot evaluation of ALLMs on ADD, revealing their ineffectiveness in detecting fake audio.
-To enhance their performance, we propose $\mathcal{A}LLM4ADD$, an ALLM-driven framework for ADD.
+In this paper, we first conduct a comprehensive zero-shot evaluation of ALLMs on ADD, revealing their ineffectiveness.
+To this end, we propose ALLM4ADD, an ALLM-driven framework for ADD.
 Specifically, we reformulate ADD task as an audio question answering problem, prompting the model with the question: ``Is this audio fake or real?''.
 We then perform supervised fine-tuning to enable the ALLM to assess the authenticity of query audio.
 Extensive experiments are conducted to demonstrate that our ALLM-based method can achieve superior performance in fake audio detection, particularly in data-scarce scenarios.
 As a pioneering study, we anticipate that this work will inspire the research community to leverage ALLMs to develop more effective ADD systems.
+Code is available at \url{https://github.com/ucas-hao/qwen_audio_for_add.git}

 \ccsdesc[500]{Security and privacy~Social aspects of security and privacy} \ccsdesc[500]{Applied computing~Sound and music computing}

 \keywords{Audio Large Language Model, Audio Deepfake Detection}

 { \thefootnote }